What are Trading Securities?

 Trading Securities are usually classified on the current assets side of the balance sheet as “Investment in Trading securities” or “Trading Securities”.
 If the company has a net of the short position in the market, then trading might also be found on the current liability side of the balance sheet.
-Trading Securities are reported at fair market value i.e. the value of security reported on the balance sheet of the company is as per the market price of the security on the date of balance sheet.
+Trading securities are reported at fair market value i.e. the value of security reported on the balance sheet of the company is as per the market price of the security on the date of the balance sheet.
 This method of accounting ensures that any change in the financial/economic condition from the date of purchase of stock/bond will be reflected in the books of the company.

 2. For Profit and Loss Account

-Since trading securities are reported at fair market value, they might increase or decrease the size of asset basis the change in prices of security from the date they were purchased to the date of reporting.
+Since trading securities are reported at fair market value, they might increase or decrease the size of assets basis the change in prices of security from the date they were purchased to the date of reporting.
 Hence for creating a balance, the increase or decrease in the asset is booked as profit or loss in the profit and loss account of the company.
-Thus trading securities have an impact on Profit and loss account even if they are not sold till the date of the balance sheet.
+Thus trading securities have an impact on Profit and loss accounts even if they are not sold till the date of the balance sheet.
 Any change in the price of trading from the date of purchase to the date of the balance sheet is reported in the profit and loss account of the company as unrealized profit/loss.

 Please note that trading securities do not have any effect on the cash flow statement of the company since there is no actual profit or loss booked and hence no real cash flow is happening in or out of the company.

 If a company ABC limited invests in trading securities and has a long position in XYZ stock.
 A company purchased 100 shares of XYZ at INR 100 on March 30, 2018.
-As on the date of Balance sheet i.e. March 31, 2018, the company was still holding 100 shares of XYZ but the price of the share has moved to INR 110 per share.
+As on the date of the Balance sheet i.e. March 31, 2018, the company was still holding 100 shares of XYZ but the price of the share has moved to INR 110 per share.
 Thus, accounting entry for this transaction would be as follows: